domodwyer/ElasticNFL/README.md

 # ElasticNFL
 Cram every NFL play of the 2014 season into Elasticsearch - for fun and profit.

+Tested on Elasticsearch 2.3.2.

+##Installation
+I'm on OS X, Elasticsearch and all of it's dependencies can be installed using [brew](http://brew.sh/): `brew install elasticsearch`

+I'm using one machine as the Elasticsearch host, and my dev/client on another.
+Elasticsearch likes RAM, on the server run `ES_HEAP_SIZE=12g elasticsearch -Dnetwork.host=0.0.0.0` to get started.

 ##Instructions
 Edit the `ElasticNFL.php` script to reflect your endpoint settings (namely `$endpoint`).

-Each games goes into the _nfl_ index, under a unique per-game type (the NFL's game ID), with the play number as the document ID - this means the third play of the 2015 Super Bowl is accessed as: `/nfl/2015020100/3`.
+Each games goes into the _nfl_ index, under a unique per-game type (the NFL's game ID), with the play number as the document ID - this means the third play of the Super Bowl is accessed as: `/nfl/2015020100/3`.

 ##Example Queries
 Provided are some rough-ish example queries...
-I wouldn't go around shouting about these stats like they're gospal, but they're good enough for learning purposes.
+I wouldn't go around shouting about these stats like they're gospel, but they're good enough for learning purposes.

 ###Average yards to go per down: